microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentrequest-delete.md

 Delete an [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.

 This request can be made to remove a denied or completed request.
-You cannot delete an access package assignment request if it has any **accessPackageAssignment**.
+You cannot delete an access package assignment request if it has any **accessPackageAssignment** objects.

 ## Permissions